 Grow some aquarium plants like Cryptocoryne species and put them around the aquarium to help them feel comfortable in a community tank.
 The Cryptocoryne plants are an ideal suggestion because they are popular in their wild habitats, and they are not too sturdy for the harlequin rasboras to stay in between or swim through.
-Water lettuce, crytocoryne wendtiivar, crytocoryne Usteriana, or crytocorynr Lutea can remain at different distances apart in your harlequin rasbora aquarium.
+Water lettuce, Cryptocoryne wendtii var, Cryptocoryne usteriana, or Cryptocoryne lutea can remain at different distances apart in your harlequin rasbora aquarium.

 They would occasionally hide in between the vegetation but be sure to leave space for swimming activities.
-The aquarium plants would provide oxygen and cause an aeration effect which means you do not need a piece of artificial equipment.
+The aquarium plants would provide oxygen and cause an aeration effect which means you do not need artificial equipment.

 4. Tank Decor